maemo-leste/pymaemo-svn/sphinx/python_hildon_manual/hildonobjects.rst

 Description
 ===========

 :class:`Note` is a convenient way to prompt users for a small amount of input.
 A simple note contains an information text and, in case of confirmation notes, it shows buttons to confirm or cancel.
-It also can include a progress bar.
+It also can include a :class:`gtk.ProgressBar`.

-This widget provides convenient functions to create either information notes, confirmation notes or cancel notes, which are useful to show the progress of a requested task allowing the user to cancel it.
+This widget provides convenient methods to create either information notes, confirmation notes or cancel notes, which are useful to show the progress of a requested task allowing the user to cancel it.

-To create information notes you can use :func:`hildon_note_new_information` . :func:`hildon_note_new_confirmation` creates a note with a text and two buttons to confirm or cancel.

-To create a note with a text, a progress bar and cancel button, :func:`hildon_note_new_cancel_with_progress_bar` can be used.

 ::

   def show_confirmation_note(parent):
-      note = hildon.hildon_note_new_confirmation(parent, "Confirmation message...")
+      note = hildon.Note("confirmation", parent, "Confirmation message...")

       retcode = gtk.Dialog.run(note)